sylvchev/simple_esn/README.md

 ## Simple ESN

-**Simple_esn** implement a Python class of simple Echo State Networks models within the Scikit-learn framework.
+**simple_esn** implement a Python class of simple Echo State Network models within the Scikit-learn framework.
 It is intended to be a fast-and-easy transformation of an input signal in a reservoir of neurons.
 The classification or regression could be done with any scikit-learn classifier/regressor.

-The `SimpleESN` object could be part of a `Pipeline` and its parameter space could be explored with a `GridSearchCV` for example.
+The `SimpleESN` object could be part of a `Pipeline` and its parameter space could be explored with a `GridSearchCV`, for example.

 The code is inspired by the "minimalistic ESN example" proposed by Mantas Lukoševičius.
 It is licenced under GPLv3.